-The use of animals is essential for a significant amount of scientific, medical and veterinary research, and has contributed to a great number of advances in human and animal health.
-The Academy is therefore committed to debating the appropriate use of animals in research.
+The use of animals is essential for a significant amount of scientific, medical & veterinary research, and has contributed to a great many advances in human and animal health.
+We are committed to the appropriate use of animals in research.

-Signing a pan-European statement supporting the European Directive 2010/63/EU on the protection of animals used for scientific purposes, which has enhanced welfare standards across the EU and embeds the concepts of refinement, replacement and reduction (the '3Rs') within EU legislation.
+- In 2015, the Academy signed a pan-European statement supporting the European Directive 2010/63/EU on the protection of animals used for scientific purposes which has enhanced welfare standards across the EU and embeds the concepts of refinement, replacement and reduction (the '3Rs') within EU legislation.